-In the wild Adelie penguins are preyed upon by Seals, other sea birds like the Skua (which go after eggs and chicks), and orcas, or killer whales.
+In the wild, Adélie penguins are preyed upon by large seabirds like skuas and giant petrels (which go after their eggs and chicks), leopard seals, and orca whales.

 - Adelie penguins are named after Adelie Land, an area in Antarctica claimed by the French.

 - A largest super colony of Adélie penguins was found on the Danger Islands in 2018, thought to be home to about 1.5 million individuals.